cxcblock/doc/exchangeDockingGuide/exchangeDocking-en-1.2.md

 ## Handling withdrawal requests

 1. Record user withdrawal request, and change balance；
-2. Call the send or sendfrom command to send the transaction to the user's withdrawal address.
-For details, please refer to the Developer Documentation.
+2. Call the send or sendfrom command to send the transaction to the user (CXC and the assets on the chain).
+For details, please refer to [developer documentation] (https://github.com/cxcblock/doc/tree/master/developer)";
 3. After the command is successfully executed, txid will be returned and recorded in the database;
 4. After the block is confirmed, the withdrawal is successful.